* BACKHAUS, Wilhelm(16th

 recordings are very lyrical and soft.
 It results from

 misunderstanding Backhaus' artistic essences.
-His

 recording company was EMI and Decca, to which he belonged